This briefing covers the scale of immigration and net migration in the UK since the early 2000s and under the post-Brexit immigration system.

 Figure 3

-Rising emigration may put downward pressure on net migration from 2024 onwards
+Rising emigration may put downward pressure on net migration from 2025 onwards

-In addition, many non-EU citizens—and particularly international students—have in the past come to the UK for periods of a few years, before emigrating again.
+In addition, many non-EU citizens—and particularly international students—have in the past come to the UK for periods of a few years before emigrating again.
 Among non-EU citizens with visas granted in 2008, for example, 83% saw their visas expire by the end of the seventh year after arrival.
 Recent increases in study migration are thus expected to lead to temporarily estimates of net migration for at least 2-3 years before emigration catches up.
-This is already reflected in student migration patterns since the pandemic—the estimated number of students emigrating in 2023 was more than double that in 2021 (133,000 compared to 55,000).
+This is already reflected in student migration patterns since the pandemic—the estimated number of students emigrating in 2023 was around double that in 2021 (113,000 compared to 55,000).
 For a further discussion, see the Migration Observatory report, Why are the latest net migration figures not a reliable guide to future trends?

 There is some evidence that international students have become more likely to remain in the UK long term, however (Figure 4).
-This is not just because of the Graduate visa, but because more students are switching into long-term Skilled Worker Route visas too.
+This is not just because of the Graduate visa but because more students are switching into long-term Skilled Worker Route visas, too.
 If this trend continues, we may not see as much of an increase in student emigration (and thus less of a decrease in net migration) than otherwise expected.
 For more information, see the Migration Observatory commentary, International students entering the UK labour market.

 Figure 4

-Even if a majority of students and workers eventually leave the country, those who remain do of course contribute to net migration in the long term and not just the short term.
+Even if a majority of students and workers eventually leave the country, those who remain do, of course, contribute to net migration in the long term and not just the short term.
 For example, if 500,000 sponsored students arrived in a given year and 20% remained permanently, that annual cohort would contribute 100,000 to net migration over the long term.

 Students’ temporary stays have previously generated debate about whether they should be included in net migration statistics.
 Net migration data are used to generate population estimates, and since students are part of the population, removing them from the UK’s main net migration figures would make population estimates less accurate.
 Other countries routinely include students in their net migration statistics, including Australia, Canada, the United States and New Zealand.
 One difference between the UK and other countries is that UK policy debates focus more on net migration (and thus are more affected by idiosyncrasies of the net migration measure), while debate in other countries tends to focus on immigration and grants of temporary or permanent status.